[Post-doc] History of economic thought, energy economics – Spanish and Portuguese speaking corpuses

 All applications must go through the CNRS job portal.

-This post doctorate will consist in the analysis of energy issues and transitions in the history of Spanish and Portuguese speaking economic thought from the 19th and 20th centuries, in Europe and Latin America, following the research questions and framework of the ERC Starting-Grant project ETRANHET.
+This post doctorate will consist in the analysis of energy issues and transitions in the history of Dutch and Flemish economic thought from the 19th and 20th centuries, in Europe and Latin America, following the research questions and framework of the ERC Starting-Grant project ETRANHET.

 Degree: PhD in economics, history of economic thought, philosophy of economics, history of ideas, intellectual history, history of science, economic history, energy history, political science, STS or cultural studies, with a strong interest in economic and historical research, and energy and sustainability issues.
-Prior knowledge of the European and Latin American (past and present) economic literature would be welcome.
-Languages: English required (working language), Spanish required (at least B2-C1 in oral and written communication), Portuguese required (at least B2 in reading), French not required but would be a plus for the integration of the post-doctoral fellow in his/her research environment.
+Prior knowledge of the Dutch and Flemish (past and present) economic literature would be welcome.
+Languages: English required (working language), Dutch/Flemish required (at least B2-C1 in oral and written communication), knowledge of another language (mentioned above, e.g. French or German) would be a plus.
 Other skills: computer skills (usual software, qualitative database management, collaborative tools), autonomy (in particular for conducting on-site archival research), teamwork, ability to take initiatives, ability to work in an interdisciplinary and intercultural environment.

 The position is funded by the ERC Starting-Grant project ETRANHET – ‘Energy Transitions in the History of Economic Thought (19th-20th c.)’ led by Dr. Antoine Missemer (PI) and hosted by CNRS.
 ETRANHET will provide favourable material conditions for the proper conduct of the research (e.g. travel and documentation allowances).
 The recruited person will work at the CIRED laboratory located in Nogent-sur-Marne (Paris area, France).
 Remote working will be possible in moderate proportions.
 CIRED is a multidisciplinary unit (about 100-120 permanent and non-permanent members), with a core expertise in economics, gathering researchers and PhD students working on environmental and development issues.
 With members involved in the Intergovernmental Panel on Climate Change (IPCC), CIRED is recognized as a top-research unit in the field of environmental, climate, and energy economics.
 A few researchers in sociology, business organization, and history of economic thought, complement the unit’s larger teams more specialized in integrated assessment modelling (IAM), land-use, transportation economics, and ecological accounting.
 The Parisian university context is conductive to active participation in many national and international research networks.